-Transfers from Plan.
-This amount on the statement of changes in net assets available for benefits represents transfers of Plan assets to the GPI Savings Plan during 2009.
+Transfers to Plan.
+This amount on the statement of changes in net assets available for benefits represents transfers of Plan assets from the GPI Hourly Savings Plan during 2009.

 B. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The principles and policies which significantly affect the determination of net assets available for plan benefits and results of operations are summarized below.